 - There is no charge for TABE testing.
 It's important to take a TABE test to assess your skills.
-Students with tenth grade or above TABE scores can take the official GED practice test (GEDReady).
+Students with high enough TABE scores can take the official GED practice test (GEDReady).
 Those with lower scores can attend free KBC classes or receive individualized instruction.

 - Step 2: Take the GED practice tests.

 - There are four separate practice tests (GED Ready) that can be taken online: math, language arts, science and social studies.
 They cost $6 each.
 Students who are enrolled in the KBC program can take the practice tests for free.
 Your score report and study plan can be printed and presented to a GED facilitator at KBC for advising.
-Note that computer and calculator skills are required to take these practice tests.
-Students are encouraged to take advantage of the free online tutorial and practice test that is available at the same site.
+Computer and calculator skills are required to take these practice tests.

 - Step 3: Determine if you are ready for the Official GED Test.

 - Ready?
 When you have GEDReady scores over 145 each, you are ready to take the official exams.
-The tests require seven hours of testing that can be completed over multiple days.
-Schedule your test with Heather Debolt (KBC GED Examiner) at 235-1601.
+The tests require up to seven hours of testing that can be completed over multiple days.
+Schedule your test with the KBC GED Examiner at 235-1601.
 The official GED exam costs $30 for each section, $120 total.
-Pay online here (if you do not have a credit or debit card, contact Heather).
-For official testing, remember to bring a photo ID with your signature and a secondary ID with your name and signature (or your SS number printed on an official document).
+For official testing, bring a non-expired, government-issued, photo ID with your signature and a secondary ID with your name and signature (or your social security number printed on an official document).
 In order to pass the exam, you must receive a score of 145 or better.

 - Not ready?
-Take some free courses at KBC and prepare yourself for this very important exam!
-All you have to pay for are books and a calculator.
+Take free courses at KBC or get connected with a tutor and prepare yourself for this important exam!
+All you have to purchase is the GED calculator if needed for studying.
 Classes run September through April.
 Stop by Bayview Hall and pick up a class schedule today.
 Visit us any time during the academic year!